 In its weekend announcement, Aventa said it “has again absorbed a struggling financial institution in its continuing effort to keep credit union options alive in smaller Colorado communities.”

-When compared to the 236 similar length-of-term CDs tracked by DepositAccounts.com that require a similar minimum deposit and are available within the FOM, Aventa Credit Union's 30-month Certificate Special APY currently ranks first.
+When compared to 180 similar length-of-term CDs tracked by DepositAccounts.com that require a similar minimum deposit and are available within the FOM, Aventa Credit Union's 18-month Ascent CD Special APY currently ranks first.
+The unlimited additional deposit feature only strengthens the CD’s competitiveness.

 To look for the best CD rates, either nationwide or state-specific, please refer to our CD Rates Table page.